Wired Earth

 Shop2022-06-04T21:06:27-04:00

-• 5cm - 6cm Rose Quartz is an anhedral crystal.
+• Rose Quartz is an anhedral crystal.
 It is found in the cores of pegmatites and gets its color from microscopic inclusions of a pink variety of the mineral dumortierite .
 Rose Quartz is naturally a pink hue but can have more hues of grey/purple or red.
-This mineral can be found in many places including South Africa, Madagascar, and Brazil. ***Due to natural variations in stones, the appearance will vary***
+This mineral Earth's can be found in many places including South Africa, Madagascar, and Brazil.

 Title